| home | virtual field trips | regional geology | images | e-learning | links |

 Impact Crater, France |

-The Rochechouart impact crater, west of Limoges in central France (maps), was created around 214 million years ago, during the late Triassic Period, by a large extraterrestrial body striking the Earth.
-In this now gentle landscape of woods and fields, evidence of the impact may be seen in disused and working quarries, and also in the distinctive stone used in many mediaeval buildings.
+The Rochechouart impact crater, west of Limoges in central France (general location in Google Maps), was created around 214 million years ago, during the late Triassic Period, by a large extraterrestrial body striking the Earth.
+In this now gentle landscape of woods and fields, evidence of the impact may be seen in disused and working quarries, and also in the distinctive stone used in many mediaeval and later buildings.
 The castle at Rochechouart, important in the wars between England and France in Richard the Lionheart's time, is built of impact breccia.
-Churches in nearby villages are built of glassy melt rocks produced by the impact (map of the breccias).
-The granitic rocks of the basement were extensively fragmented by the impact, and shatter cones have been found.
+Churches in nearby villages are built of glassy melt rocks (Figures 5, 7, 9) (see also Figure 15 - 17 on this link) produced by the impact (map of the crater and the breccias).
+The granitic rocks of the basement were extensively fractured and fragmented by the impact, and shatter cones (Figures 14 - 16) have been found.

 If you visit Rochechouart, there is an excellent museum, Espace Metéorite Paul Pellas, at 16, rue Jean Parvy, the main street of the old town.